virus-rpi/SpaceInvader/README.md

 Also please DON'T use it for griefing.

 ## Usage
-1. To scan for new servers run the scan.py script, it will output a txt file with mc servers
+1. Run the setup.py script and answer the questions
-2. Use the readFile.py script to reformat the txt file to a splite db
+2. To scan for server ips run scan.py
-3. To get more information on the servers run the scaner.py script
+3. To update the DB and collect more data run scannerV2.py
-4. To see statistics run the web_app.py script
+4. To see stats run web_app.py

 ## License